🧬

 Are Yakutian Laikas good family dogs?

-Yes, they are generally very affectionate and loyal to their families, though they require active owners.
+Yes, they are generally friendly and loyal, though they require significant exercise.

 Do they shed a lot?

-Yes, they have a dense double coat and will shed significantly during the spring and autumn.
+Yes, they have a dense double coat and will shed heavily during seasonal changes.

 Can they live in hot climates?

-They are bred for Arctic conditions and struggle in high heat; they require climate-controlled environments in warm regions.
+They are bred for arctic conditions and struggle significantly in high heat; they are not recommended for tropical climates.

 Are they easy to train?

-They are intelligent but can be independent, requiring a firm, consistent, and positive training approach.
+They are intelligent but independent, requiring a firm, consistent, and positive training approach.

 View Official FCI Standard